International Peace Mission movement: Communal shareholding

-History of the International Peace Mission movement
+History of the movement

 Beginnings

-The Peace Mission grew out of the ministry of George Baker Jr ("Father Divine").
-In 1906, Father Divine became acquainted with the ideas of Charles Fillmore and the New Thought Movement, a philosophy of positive thinking that would inform his later doctrines.

-George Baker Jr attended a local store front Baptist Church, often preaching and teaching in the church's Sunday school, until 1907, when he became a follower of Samuel Morris, a.k.a.
-"Father Jehovia".
-In Georgia, Father Divine got into conflicts with local ministers and was sentenced to 60 days on a chain gang.
+George Baker Jr attended a local store front Baptist Church, often preaching and teaching in the church's Sunday school, until 1907, when he became Samuel Morris's (Father Jehovia), first follower.
+Thus, George Baker Jr known to be "the Messenger".
+In 1912, Father Divine disagreed that Father Jehovia was God and anyone could be God.
+As result, Father Divine parted ways and declared himself a God.
+Father Divine traveled down South to Georgia to preach and got into conflicts with local ministers and was sentenced to 60 days on a chain gang.
 Upon his release, he attracted a following of mostly black women in Valdosta, Georgia.
-Several followers' husbands and local preachers had him arrested for lunacy and he was incarcerated in an insane asylum.
-He was later released and pronounced mentally sound in spite of his "maniacal" beliefs, and admonished to leave the state.
+On February 6, 1914, several followers' husbands and local preachers had him arrested for lunacy and Divine was incarcerated in an insane asylum.
+Father Divine was later released and pronounced mentally sound in spite of his "maniacal" beliefs, and admonished to leave the state.

-1914–1932: The Proto-Peace Mission Movement
+1914–1932: the proto-movement

-In 1914, Father Divine traveled to Brooklyn, New York, with some followers and an all-black congregation.
-In 1919, he and his followers moved the commune to Sayville, New York.
-In this period, his movement underwent sustained growth, as he ran the entire movement from his house commune.
+In 1914, Father Divine traveled to Brooklyn, New York, with a moderate amount of followers and an all-black congregation.
+In 1919, he and his followers moved the commune to Sayville, New York on Long Island.
+Father Divine and his followers were the first black homeowners in town.
+In this period, his movement underwent sustained growth, as he ran the entire movement from his communal house.
 Father Divine held free weekly banquets and helped newcomers find jobs.
 He began attracting many white followers as well as black in the late 1920s.
-In the early 1930s, his neighbors brought charges of disturbing the peace against Father Divine and, along with numerous followers, he was arrested on May 8, 1931.
+On May 8, 1931, Father Divine and his followers was arrested and charged with disturbing the peace that was brought by his neighbors.